fardog/trailing-slash/README.md

 ## API

-- `trailingSlash(shouldHaveSlash, next [, statusCode])` - Create a new handler,
+- `trailingSlash([options] [, next])` - Create a new handler, which returns a
-  which returns a function.
+  function.
 Accepts the following parameters:
-    - `shouldHaveSlash` - A boolean, representing whether or not the route should have a slash at the end; `true` for yes, `false` for no.
+    - `options` object: containing any of the following properties:
+        - `slash` boolean (default: `true`): when `true` a URL will be redirected to contain a slash; when `false`, it will be redirected to omit one.
+        - `status` number (default: `302`): the URL to be used for redirect, which can be either `301` (permanent redirect) or `302` (temporary redirect)
-    - `next` - The function to be called if the slashes match expectations, and a redirect is not necessary.
+    - `next` function: called if the slashes match expectations, and a redirect is not necessary.
+When not provided, the returned function acts in a Connect-like middleware compatibility mode, where it expects the last parameter to be a `next` to be called upon pass.
-    - `statusCode` - An integer for the status code that should be sent--either 301 (permanent redirect) or 302 (temporary redirect)--if a redirect is necessary.
-Defaults to 301 if this parameter is not provided.

 Returns a function with the following signature:

 - `trailing(request, response [, args ...])`